Fraïssé limit: ω-categoricity and quantifier elimination

+If the language of $\mathbf{K}$ is finite, and consists only of relations and constants, then $\mathbf{K}$ is uniformly locally finite automatically.

 For example, the class of finite dimensional vector spaces over a fixed field is always a Fraïssé class, but it is uniformly locally finite only if the field is finite.

+The class of finite Boolean algebras is uniformly locally finite, whereas the classes of finite fields of a given characteristic, or finite groups or abelian groups, are not, as 1-generated structures in these classes may have arbitrarily large finite size.